reduxjs/reselect/README.md

 )
 ```

-### defaultMemoize(func, equalityCheck = defaultEqualityCheck)
+### defaultMemoize(func, equalityCheckOrOptions = defaultEqualityCheck)

 `defaultMemoize` memoizes the function passed in the func parameter.
 It is the memoize function used by `createSelector`.

-`defaultMemoize` has a cache size of 1.
+`defaultMemoize` has a default cache size of 1.
 This means it always recalculates when the value of an argument changes.
+However, this can be customized as needed with a specific max cache size.

 `defaultMemoize` determines if an argument has changed by calling the `equalityCheck` function.
 As `defaultMemoize` is designed to be used with immutable data, the default `equalityCheck` function checks for changes using reference equality: